Clear Pyrex Third-Party Products

 Round Divided Dishes (595):

 The first product to incorporate a 595 divided dish seems to be the electric Hot Server from Chase Brass & Copper Co., in the 1930s.
-Although a 595 has a lot in common with the older 130 round divided dish, they are not the same item at all.
+Although a 595 has a lot in common with the older 130 double compartment dish, they are not the same item at all.
 A 595 usually has concentric rings embossed on its bottom, and it is ½ inch deeper than a 130.

 Through the 1940s & 1950s, the 595 became an insert for enclosed metal serving dishes from a variety of brands, like Buenilum, Continental Silver Co., Farber Bros., Everlast, and more.
 Metal lids were provided with all types of sets using a 595 divided dish.
 Most 595s are divided, but a non-divided version also exists.
 It is numbered 595 as well.